TJourde/excel2web2py/README.md

 length : the number of characters in one cell. notnull : means that if True, prevent a new row to be inserted if the row contains an empty cell on this column. unique : means that if True, prevent 2 rows to have the same value on this column.

-Codes|idthis: means that values on this column represent the row instead of the row's number.
+Conseils_de_prudence|reference=Conseils_de_prudence : means that you want to link values to another sheet with the same name Codes|idthis: means that values on this column represent the row instead of the row's number.

+Programs:
 You will need to install web2py.

 You will also need to install these modules before deploying the application: